usgs/groundmotion-processing/doc_source/contents/tutorials/cli.md

    Data Path: /Users/emthompson/gmprocess_projects/tutorial/data
 ```

-At this point the data and config directories are created but empty.
+At this point the data has been created but it is empty.
+The config directory has
+one file in it: `config.yml`.
+This is the config file that controls many aspects of
+how `gmrecords` operates.
+The user should review the contents and make edits as
+necessary.
+In some cases, there are usernames and passwords that need to be provided
+for some data sources (e.g., CESMD).

 ## Download Data